Key components of any proofing or generalization program

 Proofing and Generalization are among the most important training disciplines every trainer needs to know, practice and teach to both clients and dogs.

 Proofing is the process of undergoing repetitions of training exercises in a way that communicates the details of how, when, and where you want your dog to behave - particularly, which aspects of the behaviour or skill you want generalized and certain, and which aspects may have more flexibility.
 The key to good proofing is to hold some aspects of your training consistent, and other parts varied over time.

-Training is good preparatory learning, but to be sure your dog will behave in a certain way in a certain situation, you need "proof" -- and the only way to collect that proof is to train with and observe the dog in the situation in question, over multiple exposures and multiple ways of managing the behaviour.
+Training is good preparatory learning, but to be sure your dog will behave in a certain way in a certain situation, you need "proof" -- in this case we are looking for evidence that would suggest the dog will behave as planned -- and the best evidence to look for in most cases is exposing the dog to increasingly accurate simulations of the situation in question.
 In my mind, this is why it's called "proofing".
 First you prepare by training in a simulated situation and then you "prove" that prep training by gradually exposing the dog to the real-life situation.
 You don't put strict performance expectations in place until the dog proves it can perform them reliably in various situations with varying degrees of management by the owner and freedom for the dog.